Congratulations to our April Pillsbury Youth Peacemaker!

 We offer FREE Mediation Services to Veterans!

 Are you a veteran who is experiencing conflict with someone?
 Do you know a veteran who is having a conflict with someone?
 Supported by the generosity of donors, Community Mediation has trained local veterans to become mediators and set-up a program to offer free mediation services to veterans who are struggling with a conflict using our trained service members as impartial facilitators.
 Conflicts come in all sizes and shapes and are everywhere.
 You may be a tenant having conflict with your landlord, or you could be having conflict with a business, a family member, or you could be in conflict with a supervisor, co-worker, neighbor or going through a divorce.
 Our veteran mediators can help you resolve your conflict through mediation, which is a confidential and self-determined process.
-Our Intake Coordinator, Jacques Lewis, will be happy to hear from you—call him at (203) 782-3508 or email firstname.lastname@example.org.
+Our Intake Coordinator will be happy to hear from you—call today at (203) 782-3508 or email firstname.lastname@example.org.